 This list shows your form names (or slugs), the number of contributions they received, the amount of money they raised, and whether or not you chose to brand your forms.
 You can also duplicate a form from this page, with just the click of a button.

-Further, if you want to hide a form, just hit the Archive button in orange at the right of the table.
+Further, if you want to hide a form, just hit the Archive button that looks like a box at the right of the table.

 If you choose to archive a form it can no longer be viewed, which also means it can no longer receive contributions or be edited, but you can revive a form if you need to.
 You can read more about archiving forms here.